Level up with BudiBadu

 Google, Facebook, Amazon, Netflix, and virtually every tech company use algorithmic challenges in their interview process—not because they want you to implement sorting algorithms daily, but because these problems reveal how you think under pressure, approach unfamiliar challenges, and communicate your reasoning process.

 Technical interviews assess whether you can decompose problems methodically, optimize solutions iteratively, and handle complexity gracefully.
 Companies know that developers who excel at problem-solving adapt quickly to new technologies, debug issues efficiently, and contribute to architectural decisions that scale.
-The algorithm is just the medium—the real test is your analytical thinking and problem-solving methodology.

 The Cognitive Science Behind Coding Challenges